Story at a glance:

 “We have been looking into a project, including installing two smaller wind turbines of about 25 kW each,” Sellevold says.
 “They are about 18 meters (59 feet) tall.
 We think this turbine size would be suitable for the local conditions and energy needs at Isfjord Radio and also more bird-friendly than larger wind turbines.”

 Currently during polar nights the property runs largely on its existing diesel generators.
-Sellevold says going for 100% diesel reduction would most likely be difficult and may result in over-investment in renewable production capacity, but the team would be very pleased to achieve 90% diesel reduction.
+Sellevold says going for 100% diesel reduction would likely be difficult and may result in over-investment in renewable production capacity, but the team would be very pleased to achieve 90% diesel reduction.
 “Diesel generators will most likely be needed as a backup and peak load capacity for a long time anyway.
 It’s all just about using it as little as possible,” he says.

 Sellevold says he’s most excited about the opportunity to combine different types of energy technologies across production, storage, and consumption—making them all work together to reduce diesel consumption.